chromaui/chromatic-docs/ignoring-elements.md

 ```

 <div class="aside">

-<p>⚠️  <b>Note:</b> Disabling story snapshots using <code>disableSnapshot</code> will stop Chromatic from snapshotting the story, but it will continue to be indexed and appear in the Library view.
-If you click to the story from the Library, you won’t see a Snapshot tab as you would elsewhere, because there are none.
-However, in order to completely remove the story from the Library, you will need to remove the story from your Storybook.</p>
+Using `disableSnapshot` stops Chromatic from capturing a snapshot of the story, but the story will remain indexed and appear in the Library view.
+You'll no longer see a "Snapshot" tab for that story.
+If you want to remove the story altogether, you will need to delete it from your Storybook.

 </div>

 If you want to adopt snapshotting incrementally, you can use Storybook's parameter inheritance to whitelist stories.